jubjub727/httpserver/README.md

 # httpserver

-An Educational Python HTTP Implementation
+A Python HTTP Server implementation made for educational purposes.